Vihelmet/Vihelmet/README.md

 ### Hi there 👋

-- 🎓 Recent computer science graduate from The Bridge - Digital Talent Accelerator.
+- 🎓 Recent data science graduate from The Bridge - Digital Talent Accelerator.
 - 📚 Translator, Interpreter, Proofreader and Subtitler for 20+ years.
 - 👩‍🏫 College Professor.
 - 📁 Project Manager